Al Smith (outfielder): Chicago White Sox

 It was during the 1959 World Series that Smith would enter baseball journalism history.
 In Game 2 at Comiskey Park, Smith retreated to the left field wall in pursuit of a long drive hit by Charlie Neal of the Los Angeles Dodgers.
 As Smith watched the ball sail into the third row seats for a home run, a fan (Melvin Piehl, an executive for a motor-oil company) seated in the first row trying to catch the ball, accidentally tipped over his cup of beer, dousing Smith's head and face.
 Smith estimated that he signed photographs depicting that moment at least 200,000 times, and without making a cent on it.
-The photograph was taken by AP Chicago Tribune staff photographer John Raymond Gora, who died in 2003.
+The best-known photograph of the incident was taken by Chicago Tribune staff photographer John Raymond Gora, who died in 2003.

 In 1960, Smith won the respect of the fans by hitting a career-high .315 and making the league All-Star team.
 In 1961, he slugged a career-high 28 home runs, and led the White Sox in home runs that season.
 In 1962, he hit .292, and again led the White Sox with 16 home runs.
 He was traded to the Baltimore Orioles at age 35.